 Your doctor may prescribe medicines to relieve pain after the surgery.
-Expect to have swelling and bruising of the face.
+Expect your face to be swollen and bruised.
 Cold compresses can help relieve these side effects.
 Your doctor may instruct you to keep your head elevated and still as much as possible.

 Most people can return to their normal activities 2 to 3 weeks after a face-lift.

 At first your face will feel stiff and will probably look and feel strange to you.
-This is normal, but it is important to be prepared for it.
+This is normal, but it's important to be prepared for it.

 Numbness of the skin may last for months after the surgery.
 Your skin may feel rough and dry for a few months.
-Men sometimes have to shave in new places because the skin has been rearranged, but laser hair removal or electrolysis can be used for beard hairs that have shifted to a new position.
+Men sometimes have to shave in new places because the skin has been rearranged.
+Laser hair removal or electrolysis can be used for beard hairs that have shifted to a new position.

-Face-lifts are done to make an older face look younger by eliminating wrinkles, lifting sagging muscles, and tightening the skin.
+Face-lifts are done to make an older face look younger by getting rid of wrinkles, lifting sagging muscles, and tightening the skin.

-Having a face-lift can make your face appear younger and healthier.
+Having a face-lift can make your face look younger and healthier.
 Your face will continue to age, but a face-lift does indeed "take years off" your face.
 For some people, this may increase self-confidence and reduce anxiety over growing older.